PC-Ngumoha/alx-higher_level_programming/0x00-python-hello_world/README.md

 ### 101-compile
 A bash script which, on execution, compiles the python file defined in the global shell variable `PYFILE` into python bytecode.

+### 102-magic_calculation
+A function that performs the same magic calculation performed by the bytecode specified in the problem specifications.